bonitasoft/bonita-doc/md/manage-a-process.md

 ## Deploy a process

-This example will show how to use the Bonita BPM Engine API to deploy and enable a process.
+This example will show how to use the Bonita Engine API to deploy and enable a process.

 The process can be in a business archive (`.bar`) file or can be built using the `processDefinitionBuilder`.